ibm-cloud-docs/containers/cs_storage_cos.md

 To install the plug-in:

-If you have a private-only cluster, you must install the plugin without Tiller.
-{: note}

 2. Choose if you want to install the {{site.data.keyword.cos_full_notm}} plug-in with or without the Helm server, Tiller. **Note** Tiller requires public network connectivity.
 Learn more about [Helm and Tiller](/docs/containers?topic=containers-helm).
 Then, [follow the instructions](/docs/containers?topic=containers-helm#public_helm_install){: new_window} to install the Helm client on your local machine and optionally Tiller with a service account in your cluster.

-  **Note**: If you use Windows, you must install Tiller.
+    If you have a private-only cluster, you must install the plugin without Tiller.
+If you use Windows, you must install Tiller.
+    {: note}

 3. If you want to install the plug-in with Tiller, verify that Tiller is installed with a service account.
 If you do not want to use Tiller, continue with step 4.
    ```